-Step 1: Open up Recycle Bin by double-clicking on its icon on desktop.
-If you can’t see Recycle Bin icon on desktop area, please refer to our how to add Recycle Bin icon to Windows 10 desktop guide.
+Step 1: Open up Recycle Bin by double-clicking on its icon on the desktop.
+If you can’t see the Recycle Bin icon on the desktop area, please refer to how to add the Recycle Bin icon to the Windows 10 desktop guide.

-Step 2: Right-click on the empty area, click Sort by, and then click Date deleted.
+Step 2: Right-click on the empty area, click Sort by and then click Date deleted.
 That’s it!
-You can now see all recently deleted files with deleted date next to each file.
+You can now see all recently deleted files with the deleted date next to each file.

 To restore a file, simply right-click on a file and then click Restore option to restore the file to its original location.
 If you want to restore multiple files at once, simply select files that you want to restore, right-click and then click Restore option.

 As you can see in the picture, Recycle Bin displays the original location right next to the file name.